Rich Scangarello: San Francisco 49ers (second stint)

 Scangarello was named the quarterbacks coach for the San Francisco 49ers in 2021.

 Kentucky

-On February 25, 2022, it was reported that Scangarello would be hired as Offensive Coordinator at the University of Kentucky.
+On February 25, 2022, it was reported that Scangarello would be hired as offensive coordinator at the University of Kentucky.
 He was fired on November 29, 2022.

+Las Vegas Raiders

+On February 23, 2024, Scangarello was hired by the Las Vegas Raiders as their quarterbacks coach under head coach Antonio Pierce.
+He was fired on November 3 along with offensive coordinator Luke Getsy and another assistant, after the Raiders lost their Week 9 game against the Cincinnati Bengals.